DreamExposure/DisCal-Discord-Bot/README.md

 ## Planned Features

-* Link up to external calendar
+* Link up to external calendar (WIP)
+* Full overhaul of all creators
+* Web Dashboard to manage DisCal settings!
 * Edit events
 * Edit calendars
 * And more!